Automation Rules

 Manually Stop a Scheduled Automation Rule

-The ‘Stop Rule’ option in Scheduled Automation Rules, allows you to manually stop the rule's execution.
-This option is located under the ‘More’ button and is only available when the rule is about to execute (5 mins before the set date) or is currently running.
+The ‘Stop Rule’ option in Scheduled Automation Rules allows you to stop the rule's execution manually.
+This option is located under the ‘More’ button and is only available when the rule is about to execute (5 minutes before the set date) or is currently running.
 If the rule is inactive or active but not close to execution, the option will be greyed out, as you can manage the rule’s status.

 When you manually stop a rule: